twhite96/TWBlog/content/pages/2--now/index.md

 *Last Updated: 2019-07-27 21.34.29*

 [^1]: Name inspired by Bill Gates [Gates Notes](https://www.gatesnotes.com/Books).
+[^2]: I need to get settled into my new apartment and also figure out who I should ask to cohost.
+I have a couple people in mind.
-[^2]: I absolutely do not get enough time away from my desk.
+[^3]: I absolutely do not get enough time away from my desk.
 So I've gone on one photo walk and plan on doing more, at least once a week.